menu

 Real Estate Prices & Overview

-Fort Bragg is a suburban neighborhood (based on population density) located in Fayetteville, North Carolina.
+Fort Bragg is a rural neighborhood (based on population density) located in Fayetteville, North Carolina.

 Fort Bragg real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Fort Bragg neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Fort Bragg neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics